 Read food labels carefully, avoiding products with lengthy ingredient lists or artificial additives.
 If you aren't sure about an ingredient, google the health effects of (fill in the ingredient name).

-Please note that some popular conventional sites will claim an ingredient is safe because it has been recognized as safe by our food governing agencies in the US.
+Please note that some popular conventional sites will claim an ingredient is safe because it has been "generally recognized as safe" by our food governing agencies in the US.

-However, oftentimes the same ingredients that are allowed in the States aren't in other countries!
+However, oftentimes the same ingredients allowed in the States aren't in other countries!
+Even the marketing guidelines, particularly toward children, are different in other countries!

 Cook from Scratch